Arduino nano LCD 16x2 Display

 Once the code is uploaded, observe the messages printed on the LCD.

-The display will show "Hello, World!" and "LCD 16x2 Display" on the first run, then clear and show "Arduino Nano".
+The display will first show "Hello, World!" on the first line and "LCD 16x2 Display" on the second line, then after 3 seconds clear and show "Arduino Nano".

 Applications

-Information Display: Use the LCD to display information such as sensor readings, time, or messages.
+Information Display: Use the LCD to display sensor readings, time, status messages, or configuration values.

-User Interface: Create a simple user interface for various projects, showing status updates or options.
+User Interface: Create a simple user interface for various projects, such as a menu system or status screen.